yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 Accepted parameter movement from either healthy or unhealthy clusters may still thaw frozen neighbors.

-Atoms freeze after their maximum transformed change remains below `1.0e-4` for `kLocalFittingFreezeStableIterations`.
-Frozen atoms can thaw when an active selected neighbor's maximum transformed change reaches `1.0e-3` times the dependency-thaw hysteresis multiplier.
+Atoms freeze after the maximum component of their combined accepted/raw freeze evidence remains below `1.0e-4` for `kLocalFittingFreezeStableIterations`.
+Frozen atoms can thaw when an active selected neighbor's maximum accepted transformed change reaches `1.0e-3` times the dependency-thaw hysteresis multiplier.
 Dependency thaw retains its capped thaw count and hysteresis decay.
 Suspicious rollback atoms are force-thawed after freeze tracking so they can retry with their temporary ridge multiplier.

 An accepted cluster enters persistent suspicious rollback tracking only when it contains the same expanded suspicious atom set as the previous iteration and